wpmetabox/docsv2/docs/extensions/mb-relationships.md

 ## Query by multiple relationships

-For example, you have event-to-band and event-to-artist relationships and you want to get all bands and artists that connected from an event, then you can do the following:
+For example, if you have event-to-band and event-to-artist relationships and you want to get all bands and artists that are connected from an event, then you can do the following:

 ```php
 $query = new WP_Query( [